Habeas corpus in the United States: Habeas corpus litigation after the September 11 attacks

-Applying Gonzales's reasoning, one could argue that the First Amendment doesn't explicitly say Americans have the right to worship as they choose, speak as they wish or assemble peacefully.
-Ironically, Gonzales may be wrong in another way about the lack of specificity in the Constitution's granting of habeas corpus rights.
-Many of the legal features attributed to habeas corpus are delineated in a positive way in the Sixth Amendment ...

-The Department of Justice in the George W. Bush administration took the position in litigation that the Military Commissions Act of 2006 does not amount to a suspension of the writ of habeas corpus.
-The U.S. Court of Appeals for the D.C.
-Circuit agreed in a 2–1 decision, on February 20, 2007, which the U.S. Supreme Court initially declined to review.
-The U.S. Supreme Court then reversed its decision to deny review and took up the case in June 2007.
-In June 2008, the court ruled 5–4 that because the Bush administration did not claim that the act suspended habeas, and because habeas was a constitutional right, the act was unconstitutional.
+The Supreme Court ruled in Boumediene v.
+Bush (2008) that the MCA unconstitutionally suspended the writ of habeas corpus and held that federal courts had jurisdiction to hear habeas petitions.
+The Court had previously held in Felker v.
+Turpin (1996) and INS v.
+St. Cyr (2001) that the Suspension Clause protects the writ as it existed in 1789, a principle that informed its decisions in Rasul v.
+Bush (2004) and Boumediene.

 On June 11, 2007, a federal appeals court ruled that Ali Saleh Kahlah al-Marri, a legal resident of the United States, could not be detained indefinitely without charge.
 In a two-to-one ruling by the U.S. Court of Appeals for the Fourth Circuit, the Court held the President of the United States lacks legal authority to detain al-Marri without charge; all three judges ruled that al-Marri is entitled to traditional habeas corpus protections which give him the right to challenge his detainment in a U.S. Court.
 In July 2008, the U.S. Court of Appeals for the Fourth Circuit ruled, "if properly designated an enemy combatant pursuant to the legal authority of the President, such persons may be detained without charge or criminal proceedings for the duration of the relevant hostilities."

 The Habeas Corpus Restoration Act of 2007 failed to overcome a Republican filibuster in the United States Senate in September 2007.

-On October 7, 2008, U.S. District Judge Ricardo M. Urbina ruled that 17 Uyghurs, Muslims from China's northwestern Xinjiang region, must be brought to appear in his court in Washington, D.C., three days later:

-"Because the Constitution prohibits indefinite detentions without cause, the continued detention is unlawful."

 On January 21, 2009, President Barack Obama issued an executive order regarding the Guantanamo Bay Naval Base and the individuals held there.
 This order stated that the detainees "have the constitutional privilege of the writ of habeas corpus."

-"When [U.S. citizens accused of supporting terrorism] say, 'I want my lawyer,' you tell them: 'Shut up.
-You don't get a lawyer.
-You are an enemy combatant, and we are going to talk to you about why you joined Al Qaeda.'"